develop2arman/rust-all-in-one/workspace/borrowchecker/BORROWCHECKER.md

 > It underpins the term **fearless concurrency**

-> Borrow checking relies on three interrelated concepts—lifetimes, ownership, and borrowing:
+> Borrow checking relies on three interrelated concepts—**lifetimes, ownership, and borrowing**:

 > Ownership: the notion of ownership is rather limited. **An owner cleans up when its values’ lifetimes end.**